Frequently Asked Questions

 Vanderbilt encourages applicants to submit their application materials quickly, without sacrificing quality for speed.

-Find more information on the Applications Process.
+Find more information on the Admission Process.

-View the 2019 Admissions Timeline.
+View the Admission Timeline.

 We use the verified AMCAS in reviewing application.
 An official college transcript with bachelor’s degree posted when earned, must be received before you can enroll in the first year class.
 Applicants must have attended a regionally accredited institution of postsecondary education.